 Instructor: Kiersten Reif, D-ABMDI is an experienced instructor and law enforcement professional with over a decade of varied experience in patrol, investigations, and crime scene processing.
 After earning her bachelor's degree, she started as a patrol officer and major crash investigator for the Highland Park Police Department.
-She then pursued a career in the medical field while continuing to work as a patrol officer and major crash investigator.
-As a death investigator certified by the American Board of Medicolegal Death Investigators at the Lake County Coroner's Office, she conducted death investigations and collaborated with local agencies.
-Kiersten utilizes her knowledge as a former death investigator and current patrol officer and evidence technician on the Lake County Major Crime Task Force to instruct new and veteran officers in various topics related to death investigation and evidence processing throughout the state at local departments, conferences, webinars, and the Homeland Security Training Institute.
+She then pursued a career in the medical field while continuing to work as a patrol officer and major crash investigators.
+As a death investigator certified by the American Board of Medicolegal Death Investigators at the Lake County Coroner's Office, she conducted death investigator and cullaborated with local agencies.
+Kiersten utilizes her knowledge as a former death investigator and current patrol officers in various topics related to death investigation and evidence processing throughout the state at local departments, conferences, webinars, and the Homeland Security Training Institute.
 She is also a member of her region's Child Death Review Team and the Illinois Division of the International Association for Identification.

-(Members receive priority registration)
+(Members receive priority registration) Funded in Partnership with the Illinois Law Enforcement Training & Standards Board